richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_OpenAI.md

 }
 ```

-This is a reasonable start, but not very specific.<br>
+This start is a good test of the API, but not very specific to the concept.<br>
 We need to develop our understanding of source data that we might use to enhance our prompt.

 ### Attempt #2, Parameter Preparation